Null Hypothesis Significance Testing

 Before computing our test statistic, it’s crucial to specify the conditions under which we will reject the null hypothesis.
 For a two-tailed test, we evaluate both the lower (left) and upper (right) ends of the sampling distribution.
 We identify regions within each tail where, if our t-statistic lies, we would have sufficient evidence to reject the null hypothesis.
 These boundaries, which delineate where the t-statistic becomes too extreme under the null hypothesis, are termed critical t-values or critical values of t.

-The concepts of alpha (\(\alpha\)) and degrees of freedom (df) are pivotal when determining these critical values to define the rejection region.
+The concepts of alpha (\(\alpha\)) and degrees of freedom (df) are key to determining the rejection region.

 • The alpha level is the probability of rejecting the null hypothesis when it is true.
 In other words, it represents the risk of making a Type I error.
 It’s a pre-defined threshold that researchers set before conducting a hypothesis test.
 The choice of \(\alpha\) is subjective, but in many fields, an \(\alpha\) of 0.05 is conventional.
 This means that there’s a 5% chance of rejecting the null hypothesis when it’s true.
 Other common values are 0.01 and 0.10, but the specific value chosen should be appropriate for the context of the study.